Rapptz/discord.py/docs/api.rst

     Represents the behaviour the :class:`Integration` should perform when a user's subscription has finished.

+    There is an alias for this called ``ExpireBehavior``.

+    .. versionadded:: 1.4

     .. attribute:: remove_role

         This will remove the :attr:`Integration.role` from the user